-Context: 2 of the 60 students included in the October 2016 SIMS report were not eligible to receive benefits until subsequent to the effective date of the report.
-In addition, 2 additional students out of the 60 students tested did not have proper documentation of approval for inclusion in the reports.
+Context: 2 of the 60 students included in the October 2017 SIMS report were not eligible to receive benefits until subsequent to the effective date of the report.

 Cause: Procedures were not in place to ensure the documentation maintained was sufficient to support the inclusion of the students in the SIMS report.